 Time restrictions in group classes do not always allow time for some individual needs to be addressed.
 Private lessons are an opportunity to receive one on-one attention and help.
 Private time is also an option for those who have irregular work schedules, or schedules that conflict with your partner’s therefore making it difficult to impossible to attend a complete series of group classes.

 Private lessons are useful for both singles or couples.
 However, if you have a partner, it is more beneficial if both partners are present for class and/or lessons, even if one partner is more “advanced” than the other.
 This way both partners receive the same information with which to practice and work on their dancing together.

-Currently, private lessons are $75/hr for one single or one couple.
-Discounts are available for purchases or 5 or 10 lessons.
-Restrictions apply.
+Currently, private lessons are $80/50-minute for one single or one couple.

 RJDS has been the Willamette Valley Dance Connection hosting a weekly Social Dance everyTuesday night since 1991.
 7:30-9:30pm.
 Cost is currently still just $5/person (some exceptions).
 There is no lesson with this dance.
 There are also some weekend dances on various select weekends.
 Dates, times and cost vary.